wcmc-its/ReCiter-CDK/README.md

-# Welcome to your CDK Java project!
+# Welcome to ReCiter-CDK Java project!

-This is a blank project for Java development with CDK.
+This project builds all cloud infrastructure in AWS using CDK(Cloud Development Kit).
+The project creates necessary roles, permissions, ECR repository, VPC, ECS services, RDS etc.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.